 - Click "Save" regularly to avoid losing your work due to session timeout.

-- Use the Preview option to see your full preference list in final order.
+- Use the Preview option to see your full preference list in the final submitted order.

 - Make any last adjustments — reordering or removing low-priority options — before proceeding to lock.